 Also Allah says: "Lo!
 Allah graspeth the heavens and the earth that they deviate not, and if they were to deviate there is not one that could grasp them after Him.
 Lo!
 He is ever Clement, Forgiving."
 (35: 41) "He holdeth back the heaven from falling on the earth unless by His leave.
 Lo!
 Allah is, for mankind, Full of Pity, Merciful."
 (22 : 65) This might seem highly unlikely for a non-believing scientist but not entirely impossible for an ordinary believer like myself.
 All I know is that in February 2013 a thousand people were wounded after the fall of a meteorite in Russia, which has got an advanced space programme.
 Yes, I concede that's rare and not so much dangerous, but should I wait for the sky to fall on my head so as to believe?
 Allah also says: "And of all fruits He placed therein two spouses (male and female)."
 (13 : 3) I am not a scientist to check that out.
 So should I know or believe?
 Scientific knowledge is not static.
 Many things that are now obvious were not known a century ago.

 Allah also says: "Let man consider his food: How We pour water in showers Then split the earth in clefts And cause the grain to grow therein And grapes and green fodder And olive-trees and palm-trees And garden-closes of thick foliage And fruits and grasses: Provision for you and your cattle."
 (80 : 23-32) "Have ye seen that which ye cultivate?
 Is it ye who foster it, or are We the Fosterer?"
 (56 : 63-64) What can I say about this?
 Well, once again, I can only judge by what I notice.
 I have noticed that many farmers content themselves with sowing the seeds and working the land for a few days or weeks and then they go to sleep.
-One day the first green vegetation emerges from the ground.
+One day the first green vegetation emerges from the soil.
 How did it emerge?
 I don't know.
 Then bees come around and do their precious work, for free.
 Bees are the best volunteers in this world, aren’t they?
 We humans take many things for granted.
 Allah says: "He it is Who hath made the earth subservient unto you, so Walk in the paths thereof and eat of His providence."
 (67 : 15) We have seen how people move about in space.
 They can't walk as they do in the earth.

 Allah says: "Man is more than anything contentious."
 (18 : 54) It is easy to argue with Allah because Allah is not going to argue with you NOW.
 But Allah is not dead.
 In the Quran we read: "And trust thou in the Living One Who dieth not."
 (25 : 58) Speaking to Allah is not like speaking to a dead body.
 To Allah the real dead are those who want to argue with Him.
 He says: "Is he who was dead and We have raised him unto life, and set for him a light wherein he walketh among men, as him whose similitude is in utter darkness whence he cannot emerge?
 Thus is their conduct made fairseeming for the disbelievers."
 (6 : 122) Just as Allah revives the land after its death so does He revive the souls of men who suddenly feel the light of wisdom.
 Allah says: "He it is Who sendeth down water from the sky, and therewith We bring forth buds of every kind; We bring forth the green blade from which We bring forth the thick-clustered grain; and from the date-palm, from the pollen thereof, spring pendant bunches; and (We bring forth) gardens of grapes, and the olive and the pomegranate, alike and unlike.
 Look upon the fruit thereof, when they bear fruit, and upon its ripening.
 Lo! herein verily are portents for a people who believe."
 (6 : 99) “Portents” (signs) “for people who believe”.
 I believe first, then I look for the signs.
 Allah says: "And in the Earth are neighbouring tracts, vineyards and ploughed lands, and date-palms, like and unlike, which are watered with one water.
 And we have made some of them to excel others in fruit.
 Lo! herein verily are portents for people who have sense."
 (13 : 4) How can I be one of the people who have sense if I don't think about what's happening around me?
 You know, temperatures in such beautiful Moroccan cities as Fez and Marrakech reach 40 to 45°C in the summer these last years.
 A recent joke says that if you want to marry a girl from one of these cities her father will demand an air conditioner among her dowry!
 Worse, high temperatures can burn thousands of people and their homes in just a few days.
 Allah says: "Allah promiseth to the believers, men and women, Gardens underneath which rivers flow, wherein they will abide - blessed dwellings in Gardens of Eden.
 And - greater (far)! - acceptance from Allah.
 That is the supreme triumph."
 (9 : 72) Also about Heaven Allah says: "Reclining therein upon couches, they will find there neither (heat of) a sun nor bitter cold."
 (76 : 13) How can I feel, as a believer, the importance of this last piece of description if I haven't felt the difference?
 Allah says: "Nor is the shadow equal with the sun's full heat."
 (35 : 21) Is walking in the shade like walking in the baking sun?
 A good believer knows that the shade is a great gift from Allah.
 A good believer would thank Allah for the mere sight or smell of a fruit, let alone eating it !
 In the Quran we read: "None can inform you like Him Who is Aware."
 (35 : 14) "Is he who knoweth that what is revealed unto thee from thy Lord is the truth like him who is blind?
 But only men of understanding heed."
 (13 : 19) "The erudite among His bondmen fear Allah alone.
 Lo!
 Allah is Mighty, Forgiving."
 (35 : 28) Those are the minority of the minority: those "who believe and do good works are the best of created beings. (…) Allah hath pleasure in them and they have pleasure in Him.
 This is (in store) for him who feareth his Lord."
 (98 : 7-8)